-Few people imagined that they might be the doctors that meet us at the clinic, to prescribe us medicine or surgery when we’re ill.
-Fewer people saw the possibility that artificial intelligence could be the psychologist listening to us speak about our deepest feelings and experiences, offering us counsel or administering a diagnosis.
+Less people imagined that they might be the doctors that meet us at the clinic, to prescribe us medicine or surgery when we’re ill.
+Fewer people saw the possibility that artificial intelligence could be the psychologist listening to us speak about out deepest feelings and experiences, offering us counsel or administering a diagnosis.

 Artificial Intelligence in Healthcare

 One very noteworthy example of artificial intelligence shining its light of utility is with predicting malignant breast cancer.
 When a doctor sees an unusual spot on a mammography (breast scan), they need to make the decision whether to operate or not.
 Of course, the safest thing to do would be to operate, in case the tumour turns malignant and cancerous.
 However, surgery can be extremely taxing on an individual and it seems a great shame to have to undergo an operation when it’s not strictly necessary.

 When a human is trying to plan in response to a complex problem, we try to take as much data into account as possible.
 A doctor in this situation might try to remember everything they learned about tumour shape and size, comparing this case to all past cases they’ve encountered in their career.
 They might try to consider the genetic variables related to the case, whether breast cancer runs in the family and so on.
 They might also consider the patients age, lifestyle, and diet as factors for whether this particular tumour is likely to turn malignant or not.